 It took the Confederates about three hours to cross the "boot" to Racine, and once they arrived at the outskirts of town, they were encountered by some local home guards who were quickly put to flight.
 A local newspaper, the Pomeroy Weekly Telegraph, would print "We had information of the crossing of the river at Buffington Island by a portion of the rebel band.
 About 250 of the Rangers crossed over and came down to Racine, which they captured about 9 p.m.
 They shot a deaf and dumb man who could not hear the order to halt and wounded one or two others.
 They told the citizens they were after horses and arms, and if they were not resisted they would not harm anyone personally, but if fired upon they would burn up the town.
 They then gathered up all the good horses they could find in town, getting 12, and after some hours crossed over into Virginia again at Wolfe's Bar below Racine."

 Darkness concealed the number of raiders, and the local citizens were afraid that they would be murdered and their homes burned.
 The Confederates did take horses and other valuables and items useful for their existence, but homes, businesses, and people for the most part were left alone.
-Some familiarity began as small children began to remind the cavalrymen of their own children at home, and so the men passed out some treats and mementoes.
+Some familiarity began as the local children reminded the cavalrymen of their own children at home, and so the men passed out some treats and mementoes.